 Another characteristic you will notice is that learning about a new person does take time to accomplish making it anything other than instant.
 Even if you already know another person, it requires you to set aside some amount of time to contact them so you can do information exchange and support.

-As the saying goes: The best time to plant a tree is 30 years ago and the second best time is now.
-The same is true for your network.
+As the saying goes: The best time to plant a tree is 30 years ago and the second-best time is now.
+The same is true for your reason to network.
 Invest in your network because it is an investment in you.